Thanksgiving Week Extravaganza #5: CAKE!

 - Add almond flour, gluten-free oats, and gluten-free flour blend, and stir until just combined (see photo).
 The batter should be thick and pourable.
 Taste and adjust flavor as needed, adding more pumpkin pie spice for pumpkin flavor, or muscovado sugar for sweetness.

 - Transfer batter to the parchment-lined baking sheet and spread into an even layer.
 It should be about 1/2-inch thick.
 Bake for 20-24 minutes or until the top is golden brown and the cake springs back to the touch.

 - While the cake is cooling, quickly rinse your mixing bowl and add your chilled coconut cream.
-Whip using a hand mixer or whisk attachment until light and fluffy, then sweeten to taste with powdered sugar.
+Whip using a hand mixer or whisk attachment until light and fluffy.
+Then sweeten to taste with powdered sugar.
 This should yield about 1 1/2 cups coconut whipped cream (amount as original recipe is written // adjust if altering batch size).

-- Next add vegan cream cheese and beat to combine, then add more organic powdered sugar to taste.
+- Next, add vegan cream cheese and beat to combine.
+Then add more organic powdered sugar to taste.
 I added another 1/4 cup (32 g) total (amount as original recipe is written // adjust if altering batch size).
 Cover and place in the refrigerator to chill.